X

 Huff Post: Cougar Cruises Bring Younger Men To Older Women (PHOTOS)

-As per what is usual, the Huffington Post comes up with disgusting and tasteless articles as if they were water flowing off a duck’s back.
+As is usual, the Huffington Post comes up with disgusting and tasteless articles as if they were water flowing off a duck’s back.
 Okay, it’s not that I want older women or men to lose out or anything, but being put on the front page for hooking up with some beefcake?
 Well, if the guy in the pictures were actually “beefy”, maybe the story would be better!
-What makes the Huff Po article even worse is, it’s true life stuff.
-Apparently the “Hunk Hunter” cruises had to move over off Carnival Cruise Lines itineraries for some bad press.
+What makes the HuffPo article even worse is that it’s true-life stuff.
+Apparently, the “Hunk Hunter” cruises had to be moved to Carnival Cruise Line’s itineraries due to bad press.
 Now the next five cruises will be on Royal Caribbean ships.
 Say what?

-Next we’ll have cruises for those with foot fetishes, flights for peeps who want to join the so called “mile high club”, all blonde bus tours, blue eyed bike excursions, Eskimo windsurfing stays, and so on.
+Next, we’ll have cruises for those with foot fetishes, flights for peeps who want to join the so-called “mile high club”, all blonde bus tours, blue-eyed bike excursions, Eskimo windsurfing stays, and so on.
 Am I being too critical?
 Maybe.

 Categories: World